If you’d rather listen to this blog in podcast format rather than read it, listen or download below.

 Reading is SO MUCH the same way.
 Reading is huge and complicated and requires many different areas of the brain working in communion at one given time.
 Just like overall language skills, some children will seem stuck for months and months until they aren't, and the words just won't stop coming then.

 So deep breath, Mama.
 You are NOT failing your child by allowing them to run outside and dig up bugs instead of drilling their phonics.
 You are NOT failing your child by allowing them to play in mud instead of practice their handwriting.
 You are NOT failing your child by taking a break from studies to go explore the local riverbanks.
 You are giving them a childhood of memories and EQUAL growth across all areas of their development.
 They WILL begin to read at some point, and studies show that earlier is no advantage.
 Take advantage of the sweet opportunities to allow your child to learn through play.
 There is NO BETTER education for them as a whole person.

-If you'd like some more great resources for preschool at home at that are gentle and child-led, head over here.
+If you'd like some great (FREE) resources for preschool and early elementary that are gentle and child-led, head here.

 I will leave you with some words from Charlotte Mason on the matter of age and early education: